knative/docs/docs/versioned/admin/editing-configmaps.md

 ### Track Changes in Kubernetes

-- Use Kubernetes resource versioning (e.g., `resourceVersion` in metadata) to track changes to the ConfigMap object itself within the cluster.
-However, this is managed by Kubernetes and not suitable for application-level versioning.
-- Enable audit logging in Kubernetes to track who modified ConfigMaps and when.
+Enable audit logging in Kubernetes to track who modified ConfigMaps and when.

-### Use Helm for Versioned Configurations

-- If using Helm, store ConfigMaps in Helm chart templates or values files and version the chart itself (e.g., `Chart.yaml` with `version: 1.2.3`).
-- Helm’s release history can track which ConfigMap versions were deployed.

-### Automate Version Updates

-- Use CI/CD pipelines (e.g., GitHub Actions, Jenkins) to automate updates to the version field in ConfigMaps when the application version changes.
-- Example: A pipeline updates `app.properties` with `version=1.2.4` and commits the change to Git.

 ### Validate and Test Changes